MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

 - Charts reflect only mitigations that are tracked.
 Check the report overview for more mitigations that aren't shown in the charts.
 - Mitigations don't guarantee complete resilience.
 The provided mitigations reflect the best possible actions needed to improve resiliency.
 - Devices are counted as "unavailable" if they haven't transmitted data to the service.
 - Antivirus-related statistics are based on Microsoft Defender Antivirus settings.
-Devices with third-party antivirus solutions can appear as "exposed".
+Devices with third-party antivirus solutions can appear as "exposed."

-## Related articles
+## See also

 - [Proactively find threats with advanced hunting](advanced-hunting-overview.md)
 - [Understand the analyst report section](threat-analytics-analyst-reports.md)